KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

    + Inherits core-image so that kernel modules are installed.

-   + Installs normal linux utilities not busybox ones (e.g. bash, coreutils, tar, gzip, and kmod).
+   + Installs normal linux utilities not busybox ones (例如 bash, coreutils, tar, gzip, and kmod).

    + Uses a custom Initial RAM Disk (initramfs) image with a custom installer.
 A normal image that you can install usually creates a single rootfs partition.
 This image uses another installer that creates a specific partition layout.
 Not all Board Support Packages (BSPs) can use an installer.
 For such cases, you need to manually create the following partition layout on the target: